starshynov/scanout_readme/README.md

 **ScanOut**

 ### Brief description
-ScanOut — модульная система хранения, визуализации и анализа гео- и контент-данных.
-Система объединяет мобильный и веб-клиент с разными уровнями доступа.
+ScanOut is a modular system for storing, visualizing, and analyzing geo and content data.
+The system combines a mobile and web client with different levels of access.

 ### Project goal
-Создать универсальную платформу для сбора, визуализации и обмена данными, вчастности гео-данными, которая будет масштабироваться от MVP до коммерческой версии с микросервисной архитектурой.
+1) To create a universal platform for collecting, visualizing, and sharing data—particularly geo-data—that can scale from an MVP to a commercial version with a microservice architecture.
+2) Companies performing technical or construction work often face falsified photo reports, incorrect coordinates, and a lack of reliable proof of *who* actually completed a task *and where*.
+Traditional GPS trackers and CRMs cannot verify data authenticity.
+This system enables verification of location and work authenticity.

 ### Product history
-Данная версия является MVP и разрабатывалась как демонстрационный инструмент визуализации координат на карте (Leaflet + PostGIS). В отличии от легаси продукта компании, цель данного MVP было показать простоту архитектуры и выбора TypeScript как базового языка, способного с минимальными правками дать веб- мобильный и, даже если в будущем нужно, десктоп-клиенты.
-В дальнейших, уже коммерческих версиях, был расширен до комплексной системы с модулями: Auth, Geo, Reader, Notifications и другими.
+This version is an MVP developed as a demo tool for coordinate visualization on a map (Leaflet + PostGIS).
+Unlike the company’s legacy product, the purpose of this MVP was to demonstrate architectural simplicity and the choice of TypeScript as the base language, capable—with minimal adjustments—of supporting web, mobile, and, if needed, desktop clients.
+Subsequent commercial versions were expanded into a full system with modules such as: Auth, Geo, Reader, Notifications, and others.

 ---

 ## 2. Overall Architecture

 ### Architectural approach
-MVP использует **модульную архитектуру**, реализованную в рамках одного репозитория (monorepo).
-Планируется переход к **Event-Driven Microservices Architecture** в первом полном релизе.
+The MVP uses a **modular architecture** implemented within a single monorepo.
+The first full release is planned to transition to an **Event-Driven Microservices Architecture**.

 ### Core principles
-- Объектно-ориентированная структура (OOP-подход вместо функциональной архитектуры)
-- Независимость модулей (каждый отвечает за собственную доменную область)
+- Object-Oriented structure (OOP approach instead of functional architecture)
+- Module independence (each responsible for its own domain)
-- Возможность асинхронного обмена событиями (через Kafka)
+- Asynchronous event communication (via Kafka)
-- Поддержка масштабирования под микросервисы без изменения API
+- Scalability to microservices without breaking the API

 ### Modules (current MVP)
-- **AuthModule** — авторизация и шифрование пользователей
+- **AuthModule** — user authentication and encryption
-- **GeoModule** — обработка координат и гео-данных (PostGIS)
+- **GeoModule** — coordinate and geodata processing (PostGIS)
-- **ReaderModule** — визуализация текстов и фрагментов
+- **ReaderModule** — visualization of text and media fragments
-- **NotificationModule** — система уведомлений
+- **NotificationModule** — notification system
-- **AdminModule** — интерфейс управления данными и пользователями
+- **AdminModule** — management interface for data and users

 ---